OpenCerts

 A good part of software engineering is to handle errors that arise from your application.
 At GovTech, we understand the importance of having good error handling practices too.

-library that improves the error handling coverage when attempting to verify OpenCerts or OpenAttestation documents.
+In this post, we detail some of our recent upgrades to the opencerts-verify library that improves the error handling coverage when attempting to verify OpenCerts or OpenAttestation documents.

 Introduction

-could only handle just a few types of errors.
+In the past, opencerts-verify could only handle just a few types of errors.
 With the increasing usage of OpenCerts in recent months due to the Covid-19 pandemic, we've seen a wide variety of interesting and funky errors.

 For example,

-- Infura and Cloudflare would rate-limit you if you try to spam them through our verifier, and thus returns a HTTP 429 Too Many Requests error
+• Infura and Cloudflare would rate-limit you if you try to spam them through our verifier, and thus returns a HTTP 429 Too Many Requests error

-- Cloudflare's Ethereum Gateway would randomly return a HTTP 502 Bad Gateway error
+• Cloudflare's Ethereum Gateway would randomly return a HTTP 502 Bad Gateway error

-- Users will try to tamper with their certificate, just for the fun of it or to test our OpenCerts verifier 😉
+• Users will try to tamper with their certificate, just for the fun of it or to test our OpenCerts verifier 😉

 For the first two scenarios, our OpenCerts verifier would previously show that the certificate is invalid.
-That's because we didn't handle HTTP errors in opencerts-verify
+That's because we didn't handle HTTP errors in opencerts-verify.

 For the last scenario, our OpenCerts verifier didn't handle those cases properly and instead, our opencerts.io frontend verifier will say that it's (a) not issued and (b) revoked at the same time.
-While such a case can happen, it clearly doesn't reflect the actual error — that is, the user probably tampered with the certificate's merkleRoot
+While such a case can happen, it clearly doesn't reflect the actual error — that is, the user probably tampered with the certificate's merkleRoot.
+I'll describe more later in the Invalid Argument section.

 New errors

-, we introduced the handling of these few errors and they are:
+From opencerts-verify version 2.2.0, we introduced the handling of these few errors and they are:

 SERVER_ERROR